Ideas for every snack situation

 Great after-school snacks:

-• Fruit kebabs: thread chunks of seasonal fruit on kebab sticks.
-Serve with reduced-fat yoghurt as a dip.
+Fruit kebabs: thread chunks of seasonal fruit on kebab sticks, serve with yoghurt as a dip

-• Fill celery sticks with 2 teaspoons peanut butter or reduced-fat cream cheese.
+Filled celery sticks with peanut butter or cream cheese

-• Slice of fruit toast with 1 teaspoon peanut butter and a pottle of yoghurt.
+Slice of fruit toast with peanut butter and a pottle of yoghurt

 Snack solution: